 your computer actually allocates variables, dynamic memory allocation, etc.

-These topics are important for understanding how to program well in C
+These topics are important for understanding how to program well in C, but

 they aren't strictly necessary for the first program.